Beginner Stock Portfolio: Start Simple

 Income Tax Considerations

-The account selection previously covered may be enough to get started with the basic on investment income taxes but there are fundamentals you need to know about the impact of income taxes on your investments.
-The choice of investments per account will become critical to keep more of your money.
+The account selection previously covered may be enough to get started with the basics of investment income taxes, but there are fundamentals you need to know about the impact of income taxes on your investments.
+The choice of investments per account will become critical to keeping more of your money.

 There are five main buckets where income taxes apply to investments: